JuliaGraphics/Luxor.jl/docs/src/howto/createdrawings.md

      )
 ```

 The `@draw` macro creates a PNG drawing in-memory (not saved in a file).
 You should see it displayed if you're working in a suitable environment (Juno, VSCode, Jupyter, Pluto).

-There's also a `@drawsvg` macro.
+The SVG equivalent of `@draw` is `@drawsvg`.

 If you don't specify a size, the defaults are usually 600 by 600.
 If you don't specify a file name, files created with the macros are placed in your current working directory as `luxor-drawing-` followed by a time stamp.
 You don't even have to specify the suffix: